 In a direct reference to the Western territories, the New York Herald of May 15, 1856, reported that “It is pleasant to learn that the immigrants who have lately arrived have been of a better class than usual.
 They have brought with them an average of $72 per head.
 Let them come, but let them keep out of politics for five years.
 There’s plenty of room out West yet.”

-Once they left the Eastern cities, immigrants moved westward in a variety of ways.
+Once they left the Eastern cities, immigrants moved westward in various ways.
 By the 1830s, well-established trails and roads had been laid out in the East.
 If a person could afford not to walk, horses, wagons, and stages were a way to move westward.
 Water transportation, however, remained the most efficient and cheapest method.
 The Erie Canal was the preferred route; it began in New York City and was the easiest way to circumvent the Appalachian Mountains.
-From Buffalo, New York, water and land transportation could take the traveler across Ohio to the Ohio River, where flatboats, keelboats, and the newer steamboats plied the waters.
+Water and land transportation from Buffalo, New York, could take the traveler across Ohio to the Ohio River, where flatboats, keelboats, and the newer steamboats plied the waters.
 Settlers traveled down this river to Cairo, Illinois, and ascended the Mississippi River by steamboat to St. Louis, Missouri.
 Some settled there, while others pushed still further westward.

-Even though the numbers of immigrants slowed somewhat during the Civil War, the tide swelled again during the 1870s and 80s, when as many as 14,000,000 people arrived.
+Even though the number of immigrants slowed somewhat during the Civil War, the tide swelled again during the 1870s and 80s, when as many as 14,000,000 people arrived.
 Some of them came in response to the free land offered in the Homestead Act of 1862.
 Others saw the chance to escape the confinement of social class or oppressive rulers in their homelands.
 The railroads which blanketed the West after the war allowed immigrants to travel with relative ease and greater speed to their destinations.
-The railroad companies also offered free land to encourage settlement in the areas they serviced.
+The railroad companies also offered free land to encourage settlement in their service areas.
 For the Russians, Swedes and Norwegians bound for Minnesota and Dakota, and the Germans and French headed for Kansas and Nebraska, America meant a farm of their own and a new life.

 Source: National Park Service